-Seasonal depression is a type of depression that is common in the winter months.
-The most widely reported symptoms include feeling down, being irritable and having low energy.
+Seasonal depression, also known as SAD, is a type of depression that is common in the winter months.
+The most widely reported symptoms include feeling down, being irritable, and having low energy.
 Unlike other types of depression, seasonal depression goes away after the winter.
 Still, it can make the long winter months even more dreary and lonely.
 This is why it’s important to take the appropriate steps to counter the symptoms of seasonal depression.

 Seasonal depression is often compared to the winter blues, but it’s more than this.
 The symptoms are more severe and believed to be caused by a drop in serotonin levels.
 By developing healthy habits and seeking professional help, you can manage gloomy symptoms during the fall and winter.